kquinsland/hidrate-spark-qi-charging/README.md

 - [ ] Perform a test fit.
 Make sure that the 'anchor' component fits into the bottom of the sensor puck.
 It might wiggle 'up and down' by a few mm but should be flush with the bottom of the sensor puck and should not be able to rotate or move 'side to side'.
 ![test fit the anchor on the bottom of the sensor puck](./photos/assembly/assy05_plate-on-base-test.jpg)

-- [ ] Prep the Qi receiver assembly, the graphite backing pad and the 3d printed parts
+- [ ] Prep the Qi receiver assembly, the graphite backing pad and the 3d printed parts.
+In a moment, you will need to attach the graphite backing pad to the bottom of the 'anchor' component.
+Use the marked features to help you with alignment.
 ![qi part prep](./photos/assembly/assy06_component-prep.jpg)

 - [ ] Use a **small** dot of hot glue to secure the PCB to the 'anchor' component.
 Let the hot glue gun get fully up to temperature for best results.
 The plastic will immediately start to 'drain' heat from the glue which will cause it to harden.
 We do not want the glue to harden until after the PCB has been aligned and can be **firmly** pressed down onto the 'anchor'.